trevor-inflection/deepteam/README.md

 **Options:**
 - `-c, --max-concurrent`: Maximum concurrent operations (overrides config)
 - `-a, --attacks-per-vuln`: Number of attacks per vulnerability type (overrides config)
+- `-o, --output`: Path to the output folder for saving risk assessment results (overrides config)

 Use `deepteam --help` to see all available commands and options.